 In addition, some programs determine forgiveness amount by the level of need in the school district you teach for.

-How do you qualify for student loan forgiveness?
+How do teachers qualify for student loan forgiveness?

 Just as award amounts vary by program, you’ll have to research specific qualifications for each program you’re considering applying for.